Getting Started

 WHAT IS THE ROLE OF THE PARENT/GUARDIAN?

 Parents/guardians should take a hands-on, active role in their student's daily education.
 Adults should help create a daily schedule for students to complete their school work that fits within the family structure.
-Parents/guardians should closely monitor their students progress and communicate with their teachers on a regular basis.
+Parents/guardians should closely monitor their students progress and communicate with their instructors on a regular basis.
 It is important that parents help students stay focused and on a routine schedule to minimize distractions.
 Parents/guardians will need to provide transportation for any on-campus classes/activities.

 CAN MY CHILD WORK AHEAD?